Tunisia: Court jails ousted president's brother-in-law | DW | 09.03.2021

 A court spokesman said there would be no further trials.

-Trabelsi is currently in France and Tunisia says it has presented all the necessary documents relating to the request for his extradition.
+Trabelsi is currently in France, and Tunisian authorities have said they have presented all the necessary documents relating to his extradition request.

-Among the documents sent to the French authorities are the judicial guarantees to prevent any "inhuman treatment."
+Among the documents sent to the French authorities are the judicial guarantees to prevent any "inhumane treatment."

 Ben Ali, who governed the country for 23 years and died in exile in 2019, was the first autocratic leader brought down by the uprisings that swept the region.
-Tunisia was the only Arab Spring country that made a peaceful transition to democracy.
+Tunisia has been the only Arab Spring country to make a peaceful transition to democracy.

 rc/rt (Reuters, TAP)